 We now have more than 20 treasuries, but these 9 are our very favorite:

-Note: There are a few stories that are found in more than one of these treasuries, but we don’t mind an extra opportunity to read them!
+Note: A few stories are found in more than one of these treasuries, but we don’t mind an extra opportunity to read them!

 This collection features 40 stories from around the world.
 These stories are short, feel-good stories that are specifically tailored for reading aloud and accompanied by beautiful illustrations.
 They’re sure to usher in sweet dreams, but we enjoy reading them at any time of day!

-While most of the treasuries on this list have a very specific focus, this one offers a wide range of books — from wordless stories to beloved picture books — covering a variety of topics.
+While most of the treasuries on this list have a specific focus, this one offers a wide range of books — from wordless stories to beloved picture books — covering various topics.
 Discover favorites like Winnie-the-Pooh, Guess How Much I Love You and Alexander & The Terrible, No Good Very Bad Day.

 Our third daughter is especially fond of treasuries, and this one is her current favorite with stories like Curious George and the Firefighters, Sheep in a Jeep and The Great Doughnut Parade.
 And the accompanying CD means she can listen even when I can’t read them!

 If I had to choose one favorite, this one would be among the final contenders.
-Caps for Sale, Goodnight Moon, Harold & the Purple Crayon and Crictor are among my favorite stories to read, and we’ve read these stories over and over and over again since our oldest was just a toddler.
+Caps for Sale, Goodnight Moon, Harold & the Purple Crayon, and Crictor are among my favorite stories to read, and we’ve read these stories repeatedly since our oldest was just a toddler.

 From James Herriot, the author of All Creatures Great and Small, this collection of children’s stories enchants my animal-loving girls.
 With beautiful illustrations and written dialogue that makes you want to practice your British accent, these fun animal adventures hold everybody’s attention.